翻譯進度

 Introduction

-Laravel Pennant is a simple and lightweight feature flag package - without the cruft.
-Feature flags enable you to incrementally roll out new application features with confidence, A/B test new interface designs, compliment a trunk-based development strategy, and much more.
+Laravel Pennant is a simple and light-weight feature flag package - without the cruft.
+Feature flags enable you to incrementally roll out new application features with confidence, A/B test new interface designs, complement a trunk-based development strategy, and much more.

 Installation